chicagoedt/team-air-suas-2024/simulate-images/README.md

     about the target in each generated image.
 In the folder target there are not only images but also a bunch of file with

     extension YOLO.
-These files can be helpful for training YOLO model
+These files can be helpful for training YOLO model in case we intend to use it.